UniversitaDellaCalabria/uniCMS/docs/source/contents/setup.md

 #### URLs

 uniCMS URLs are fully managed with `cms.context` via admin interface.
-It enables user to load/import third-party django applications.
-It's important to keep in mind that the user should configures django application URLs before defining uniCMS's own URLs.
+This feature enable users to load/import third-party django applications.
+It's important to keep in mind that the user should configure django application URLs before defining uniCMS's own URLs.
 Otherwise uniCMS will intercept those parameters and there is a good chance that the user will hit 404 page.
 The user can set the environment variable `CMS_PATH_PREFIX` to a desidered path, eg: `portale/`, to restrict uniCMS URL matching to specified root path.

 Here is an example of project urls.py
 ````